ompl/ompl/doc/markdown/CForest.md

 - Start and goal states are not included in the shared paths in order to keep code simpler.
 - Before pruning a tree, it is checked how many states would be removed.
 If the ratio size new tree/size old tree is not small enough, pruning will not be carried out.
 This allows to save time since the creation of a NearestNeighbors datastructure is time consuming and sometimes, just a few states are being removed.

-\note Despite all these differences, the CForest implementation greatly improves the performance of the underlying single-threaded planner.
+\note Despite all these differences, the CForest implementation greatly improves the performance of the underlying  planner.
 However, an implementation more close to the one described in the paper should improve the performance even more (specially with message passing and not treating all the states the same way).
 Please, take that into account if you plan to compare your algorithm against CForest.

 ### Examples {#cf_examples}